 Rebecca explains on the video below why tutoring is important for new students.

 Tampere University is responsible for student tutoring, but TREY is tasked with responsibilities such as organising tutor recruitment and tutor training.
-TREY is actively in contact with the tutoring organisers and international organisers in subject associations.
-At the student union, the tutoring organiser of the board and the Specialist in Tutoring are responsible for tutoring matters.
+TREY is actively in contact with the tutor organisers and international organisers in subject associations.
+At the student union, the board member responsible for tutoring and the Specialist in Tutoring are responsible for tutoring matters.
 You can ask them for more information about tutoring and TREY’s services for tutors.

 A Tutor's scarf